 Culture contributes to building high-performance teams

-Culture creates the environment.
-It sets the expectation, and then holds people accountable for the performance that they deliver.
+Culture creates the environment of a workspace.
+It sets the expectations and holds people accountable for the performance that they deliver.

 Gordon expressed his views on this with a Cricket analogy.
-He mentioned that when cricket teams such as England lose the match, they are told that, “You did your best” or :you were valiant in defeat”.
-However, when teams like New Zealand and Australia lose the Test series, they are not keen again on the plan to go back because they know the expectations from there.
+He mentioned that when cricket teams such as England lose the match, they are told, “You did your best” or, “you were valiant in defeat”.
+However, when teams like New Zealand and Australia lose the Test series, they are not keen on the plan to set back because they know the expectations from there.

-And this is the thing with culture.
-It drives excellence.
-It may sound as if it is said in a negative way, but actually it is a positive reinforcing way.
+And this is where culture drives excellence.
+It may sound negative, but actually it is a positive reinforcing way.
 Massive man culture is what people do when we’re not looking.
-So for New Zealand, it’s probably about them doing extra training, to get fitter to be better.
-They’re not told to do it.
-They’re inspired to do it by the culture they have been in.
+So for New Zealand, it’s probably about them doing extra training, to get fitter and perform better.
+They’re not told, \ but inspired to do so by the culture they have been in.

 2020 was a year of addressing organizational concerns

-Gordon probably booked more speaking gigs in 2020 than any year previously because all of the conferences and everything closed down.
+Gordon probably booked more speaking gigs in 2020 than any other year because all of the conferences closed down.
 He ended up leading a program for Fujitsu and doing a few webinars as well.

-And interesting thing was that it is a 100% remote program.
-Gordon has led hybrid teams, but now it was the first time when he never met anybody on the team.
+And the interesting thing is that all of them were 100% remote.
+Gordon has generally led hybrid teams, but this was the first time when he never met anybody from the team.